microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 Now that we've defined how to get the Fluid audience, we need to tell React to call `tryGetAudienceObject` when the Audience Display component is mounted.

 1. Replace `TODO 5` with the following code.
-Note that the user id will come from the parent component as either `user1` `user2` or `random`.
-If the id is `random` we use `Math.random()` to generate a random number as the id.
-Additionally, a name will be mapped to the user based on their id as specified in `userNameList`.
+Note that the user ID will come from the parent component as either `user1` `user2` or `random`.
+If the ID is `random` we use `Math.random()` to generate a random number as the ID.
+Additionally, a name will be mapped to the user based on their ID as specified in `userNameList`.
 Lastly, we define the state variables which will store the connected members as well as the current user.

 ```js
   const userId = props.userId == "random" ?
 Math.random() : props.userId;